Relrin/aiorest-ws/CONTRIBUTING.md

 Contributing
 ============

-As an open source project, I'm accept contributions in many forms.
+As an open source project, aiorest-ws accept contributions in many forms.

 Examples of contributions include:
 * Implementing features for future releases